Please see below for some frequently asked questions about the awards. If your query is not answered here, please feel free to contact us.

 - How does the judging panel work – how do they know my establishment?

-The judging panel is made up of food critics, bloggers, academics, people in the food and hospitality industry.
+The judging panel is made up of food critics, bloggers, academics, people in the food and hospitality industry and more.
 Every county is represented and they research the nominees beforehand.
 They have a round-table discussion to determine the winners based on how many nominations they received and their own professional opinions.
 We choose four regional panels of judges so that there is good geographical representation (judges from Connaught will judge the nominees in Connaught and so on).

 - Someone was nominated who no longer works here, can I change the name?

 If a chef for example no longer works in an establishment, the nomination will not be counted.
-Unfortunately we are also not able to change a nomination to the correct chef.
+Unfortunately we are also not able to change a nomination to the correct/ current chef.
 Nominations must be whole (e.g. Chef name and restaurant name) and correct to be counted as valid.
 The results are audited immediately after the nominations close, and a wrong name is simply an invalid nomination.

 REGIONAL AWARDS EVENTS